jonathanking/sidechainnet/README.md

 ## Directions to Reproduce SidechainNet

 If you are only interested in using and interacting with SidechainNet data, please see the above examples.
-However, if you would like to reproduce our work or if you would like to make modifications to the dataset, please follow the directions below to generate SidechainNet from scratch.
+However, if you would like to reproduce our work or make modifications to the dataset, you may follow the directions below to generate SidechainNet from scratch.

 [How to reproduce and generate SidechainNet](./how_to_reproduce.md)

 ## Acknowledgements

+Many thanks to Mohammed AlQuraishi for his inspiring work on protein structure prediction.

+I (Jonathan King) am a predoctoral trainee supported by NIH T32 training grant T32 EB009403 as part of the HHMI-NIBIB Interfaces Initiative.

 1. [End-to-End Differentiable Learning of Protein Structure](https://doi.org/10.1016/j.cels.2019.03.006).
 AlQuraishi, Mohammed.
 Cell Systems, Volume 8, Issue 4, 292 - 301.
 (2019).
 2. [ProteinNet: a standardized data set for machine learning of protein structure.](https://doi.org/10.1186/s12859-019-2932-0).
 AlQuraishi, Mohammed.
 BMC Bioinformatics 20, 311 (2019).

- I (Jonathan King) am a predoctoral trainee supported by NIH T32 training grant T32 EB009403 as part of the HHMI-NIBIB Interfaces Initiative.

-Project based on the
-[Computational Molecular Science Python Cookiecutter](https://github.com/molssi/cookiecutter-cms) version 1.1.
+Project structure (continuous integration, docs, testing) based on the [Computational Molecular Science Python Cookiecutter](https://github.com/molssi/cookiecutter-cms) version 1.1.

 ## Copyright